banu06764-blip/AIRPORT-MANAGEMENT-SYSTEM-BASIC-/README.md

 ✈️ Airport Management System

-A GUI-based Airport Management System using Tkinter and MySQL, built entirely on a mobile phone, designed to handle both Admin and Passenger operations through multiple interactive frames.
+A GUI-based Airport Management System using Tkinter and MySQL, designed to handle both Admin and Passenger operations through multiple interactive frames.

-> 🔧 Built with pride by a student using only a smartphone — complete with multi-frame navigation, database integration, and clean layout.